cryptomilk/Comment.nvim/README.md

 > NOTE: When pressing `gc`, `gb` and friends, `cmode` (Comment mode) inside `pre_hook` will always be toggle because when pre-hook is called, in that moment we don't know whether `gc` or `gb` will comment or uncomment the lines.
 But luckily, we do know this before `post_hook` and this will always receive either comment or uncomment status

+The `post_hook` can be implemented to use newlines instead of padding e.g. for commenting out code in C with `#if 0`.
+You can find an example [here](https://github.com/numToStr/Comment.nvim/issues/38#issuecomment-945082507).

 ### 🚫 Ignoring lines

 You can use `ignore` to ignore certain lines during comment/uncomment.
 It can takes lua regex string or a function that returns a regex string and should be provided during [`setup()`](#setup).